(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 The guard fumbling with scrolls dropped an armful of them with a clatter.
 Uta clucked angrily and hurried to help.
 With her gone, Ashtaroth was forced to look at Samelqo again.
 The same anxiousness that had held him captive at the door snared him.

 He cleared his throat.
 “I’ve seen something important, Sese.”
 He reddened at his use of the honorific.
-“A girl accosted me, she called herself Lilit; she read my fortune for me.
+“A girl accosted me.
+She called herself Lilit and read my fortune for me.
 I’ve seen her several times since, always under impossible circumstances.
 The worst was in the Eghri when I―when I chased that woman.
-I followed her because she looked like Lilit, because she grows older every time I see her, and she changes form sometimes.
-The last two times, she turned into someone else entirely—a brown-haired woman called Dannae.”
+I followed her because she looked like Lilit, because she grows older every time I see her.
+I’m not sure, but Lilit might not even be her real name.
+I heard someone else call her Dannae.”

 Was it Ashtaroth’s imagination, or did Samelqo go suddenly rigid?